Self-esteem isn’t everything; it’s just that there’s nothing without it. – Gloria Steinem

 Spend Time Pampering Yourself

 Take time for yourself.
 Take time to relax, to play, and to pamper yourself.
 Maybe you could get a massage, go to a spa, relax in a steam room, or enjoy a nice warm bath.
-Not only will these moments give you time to relax, but they will also provide you with an opportunity to reflect and gain some perspective about your life’s choices, decisions and actions.
-When you’re relaxed you will tend to think differently about circumstances, and this could potentially help you gain the perspective and confidence you need to make better decisions moving forward.
+Not only will these moments give you time to relax, but they will also provide you with an opportunity to reflect and gain some perspective on your life’s choices, decisions, and actions.
+When you’re relaxed, you will tend to think differently about circumstances, and this could potentially help you gain the perspective and confidence you need to make better decisions moving forward.

 It is very possible that the reason why you are suffering from low self-esteem is simply because you are focusing on the wrong things.
 Maybe all you need is to tune-in to your passions and your life’s purpose.
 Maybe you simply need to tap into your talents and strengths.
 Or just maybe you need to focus on activities you are good at and enjoy partaking in.

 Take time to have a think about some of the things you are passionate about.
 Have a think about the activities you enjoy, and consider your talents, strengths and your core values.
 Within these areas, you will find the answers you need to build your life with purpose.
 Also, within these areas is where you will find your creative spirit.

 Once you’re there, living with purpose, you will find the confidence in yourself to do things that otherwise seemed very difficult and problematic.
 You will finally have the self-esteem you need to make those tough decisions and to take the chances that will help you improve your life for the better.